AlaskaAirlines/auro-banner/demo/demo.md

 </auro-accordion>

 ##### Example #2

-The graphic slot can also include `<auro-hyperlink>` as well as an image, like in this example.
+The following example illustrates the graphic slot including a `<auro-hyperlink>` custom element as well as an image.

 <div class="exampleWrapper">
   <auro-banner flipped ratio="4:6">